-- G. If diffused flow is proposed to be concentrated and discharged onto adjacent property, the Applicant must document that adequate downstream conveyance facilities exist to safely transport the concentrated discharge, or otherwise prove that no erosion, sedimentation, flooding, or other harm will result from the concentrated discharge. - (1) The Applicant must provide an executed easement for newly-concentrated flow across adjacent properties. - H. Stormwater drainage systems shall be provided in order to permit unimpeded flow along natural watercourses, except as modified by stormwater management facilities or open channels consistent with this Chapter. - I. Where watercourses traverse a development site, drainage easements (with a minimum width of 20 feet) shall be provided conforming to the line of such watercourses.
+- G. If existing diffused flow is proposed to be concentrated and discharged onto adjacent property, the Applicant must document that adequate downstream conveyance facilities exist to safely transport the concentrated discharge, or otherwise prove that no erosion, sedimentation, flooding, or other harm will result from the concentrated discharge.
+(Refer also to §174-14.K): - (1) The Applicant must provide an executed easement for newly-concentrated flow across adjacent properties. - H. Stormwater drainage systems shall be provided in order to permit unimpeded flow along natural watercourses, except as modified by stormwater management facilities or open channels consistent with this Chapter. - I. Where watercourses traverse a development site, drainage easements (with a minimum width of 20 feet) shall be provided conforming to the line of such watercourses.
 The terms of the easement shall prohibit excavation, the placing of fill or structures, and any alterations that may adversely affect the flow of stormwater within any portion of the easement.
 Also, maintenance (including mowing of vegetation within the easement) may be required, except as approved by the appropriate governing authority. - J. When it can be shown that, due to topographic conditions, natural drainageways on the site cannot adequately provide for drainage, open channels may be constructed conforming substantially to the line and grade of such natural drainageways.
 Work within natural drainage ways shall be subject to approval by PADEP under regulations at 25 PA Code Chapter 105 through the Joint Permit Application process, or, where deemed appropriate by PADEP, through the General Permit process. - K. Any stormwater management facilities or any facilities that constitute water obstructions (e.g., culverts, bridges, outfalls, or stream enclosures, etc.) that are regulated by this Chapter, that will be located in or adjacent to Waters of the Commonwealth (including wetlands), shall be subject to approval by PADEP under regulations at 25 PA Code Chapter 105 through the Joint Permit Application process, or, where deemed appropriate by PADEP, the General Permit process.
-When there is a question whether wetlands may be involved, it is the responsibility of the Applicant or his agent to show that the land in question cannot be classified as wetlands; otherwise, approval to work in the area must be obtained from PADEP. - L. Should any stormwater management facility require a dam safety permit under PADEP Chapter 105, the facility shall be designed in accordance with Chapter 105 and meet the regulations of Chapter 105 concerning dam safety which may be required to pass storms larger than a 100-year event. - M. Any stormwater management facilities regulated by this Chapter that will be located on, or discharged onto, State highway rights-of-ways shall be subject to approval by the Pennsylvania Department of Transportation (PennDOT). - N. When stormwater management facilities are proposed within 1,000 feet of a downstream municipality, the stormwater analysis shall be submitted to the downstream municipal's engineer for review and comment.
+When there is a question whether wetlands may be involved, it is the responsibility of the Applicant or his agent to show that the land in question cannot be classified as wetlands; otherwise, approval to work in the area must be obtained from PADEP. - L. Should any stormwater management facility require a dam safety permit under PADEP Chapter 105, the facility shall be designed in accordance with Chapter 105 and meet the regulations of Chapter 105 concerning dam safety which may be required to pass storms larger than a 100-year event. - M. Any stormwater management facilities regulated by this Chapter that will be located on, or discharged onto, State highway rights-of-ways shall be subject to approval by the Pennsylvania Department of Transportation (PennDOT). - N. When stormwater management facilities are proposed within 1,000 feet of a downstream municipality, the Applicant shall submit the stormwater analysis to the downstream municipal's engineer for review and comment.

-- O. Minimization of impervious surfaces and infiltration of runoff through seepage beds, infiltration trenches, etc., are encouraged, where soil conditions and geology permit, to reduce the size or eliminate the need for detention facilities. - P. Infiltration BMPs should be dispersed throughout the site, made as shallow as practicable, and located to maximize use of natural on-site infiltration features while still meeting the other requirements of this Chapter. - Q. The design of facilities over Karst shall include an evaluation and implementation of measures to minimize adverse effects. - R. Roof drains shall not be connected to streets, sanitary or storm sewers, or roadside ditches in order to promote overland flow and infiltration/percolation of stormwater where it is advantageous to do so.
-When it is more advantageous to connect directly to storm sewers, then the Township shall permit it on a case-by-case basis.
+- O. Minimization of impervious surfaces and infiltration of runoff through seepage beds, infiltration trenches, etc., are encouraged, where soil conditions and geology permit, to reduce the size or eliminate the need for detention facilities. - P. Infiltration BMPs should be dispersed throughout the site, made as shallow as practicable, and located to maximize use of natural on-site infiltration features while still meeting the other requirements of this Chapter.
+(Refer also to §174-14.K) - Q. The design of facilities over Karst shall include an evaluation and implementation of measures to minimize adverse effects.
+(Refer also to §174-14.K)

-§ 174-12.
+§ 174-14.
 Exemptions/Modifications.